Build and use a classification model on census data

 ML.EXPLAIN_PREDICT output

-Step eight (optional): Globally explain your model
+Globally explain the model

 CREATE OR REPLACE MODEL `census.census_model`